Family Communications

 • Orientation Registration Due June 30 - Orientation is mandatory for all students but this form helps us gather some additional information including any accommodations you may need if you are visiting with them, their restaurant choice for Faux Friday, etc.

-• Student Health Forms Due July 14 - forms must be signed by their doctors; vaccinations must be entered on their patient portal also
+• Student Health Forms Due July 15 - forms must be signed by their doctors; vaccinations must be entered on their patient portal also

-Students will have the opportunity to meet with a college representative on Friday, August 25 during Orientation.
+Students will have the opportunity to meet with a college representative on Friday, August 23 during Orientation.
 Students can also continue making schedule changes through the first week of the semester, so there’s plenty of time to ensure that they have an appropriate course schedule.

-Students with disabilities who would like to apply for reasonable accommodations and services should begin the interactive process today to ensure that all reasonable accommodations are in place by the start of the fall semester.
-Students who wait to apply for accommodations until just prior to the start of the fall semester may experience delays, so it is recommended that students begin the process and submit documentation as soon as possible.
 To get started, students should register with Disability Support Services by completing the Disability Support Services Registration form.
 This form allows students to upload documentation with initial registration if they would like, but documentation can also be submitted afterwards.
 Next, students should submit a copy of their current disability documentation from their physician, clinician, or diagnostician.
 More information about documentation guidelines can be found on the Disability Support Services website.
 DSS engages in an interactive process and reviews requests for reasonable accommodations on a case-by-case and class-by-class basis, so after the initial documentation evaluation is complete, DSS will reach out during the summer to schedule an appointment to discuss next steps.
-If you have questions about how Disability Support Services assists students or about the interactive process, please call them at 610-758-4152 for more information.

-We are excited to welcome you and your student to campus in about 2 months!
+We are excited to welcome you and your student to campus in about two months!
 Below is helpful information to inform you of what to expect for Move-In and Orientation.
 We will share additional details as we get closer.

 Move-In

-Move-In day is Thursday, August 24, unless your student is signed up for an early arrival program or varsity sport.
+Move-In day is Thursday, August 22, unless your student is signed up for an early arrival program or varsity sport.
 These include programs like preLUsion, Marching 97, ROTC, LUSSI, RARE, and International Student Orientation.

 There will be a team of volunteers to assist you that day!
 Please follow these directions when you arrive to assist us with traffic flow.
 You’ll check-in at Iacocca Hall on the Mountaintop campus between 8am and 11:30am to receive your parking pass and Orientation materials.
 Please note that if you arrive right at 8:00am it may take some time to get your student processed.
 Your patience is appreciated.
 You will follow color-coded directional signage down the mountain to your students’ residence hall to pick up your keys and unload your belongings.
 Commuter student families are welcome to park at check-in and take a Lehigh Bus down to the Asa Packer Campus for Orientation.